vuongcindy/hashicorp_education/README.md

 Plan: 2 to add, 0 to change, 0 to destroy.
 ```
 Address errors before continuing.

+### Create Resources

 Provision the resource with the `apply` command.

 ```shell
 $ terraform apply